rendrjs/rendrjs.github.io/_view/getHtml.md

 example: View.getHtml()
 ---

 Returns the HTML for a View, including the wrapper defined in the view.
-This invokes [getInnerHtml](#getInnerHtml) then builds a wrapper element using the attribtues from [getAttributes](#getAttributes).
+This invokes [getInnerHtml](#getInnerHtml) then builds a wrapper element using the attributes from [getAttributes](#getAttributes).

 ```js
 var View = RendrView.extend({